Imagine having just a 50/50 chance of getting rid of your pain the first time you go in for surgery.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 That’s the situation facing most hernia sufferers who require surgery.
 This is a get-it-right-the-first-time situation or else you’re back at square one.

-“The absolute best time to get your hernia fixed, with the best chance of a great result, is the first time you get it fixed,” says Michael Rosen, MD, Director of Cleveland Clinic’s Comprehensive Hernia Center.
-“You want to go to somebody who’s a specialist and knows all the options, to decrease the chances of complications like chronic pain – or a recurrence of the hernia.”
+“The absolute best time to get your hernia fixed, with the best chance of a great result, is the first time you get it fixed,” says general surgeon Michael Rosen, MD.
+“You want to go to somebody who’s a specialist and knows all the options.
+This will decrease the chances of complications like chronic pain or a recurrence of the hernia.”

-Hernias are “a hole in something that allows things to poke through that typically should not,” Dr. Rosen says.
-Hiatal hernias are located in the diaphragm where the esophagus joins the stomach.
-They typically cause heartburn and reflux.
-If the hernia just makes you uncomfortable, doctors will treat it with medications, Dr. Rosen says.
+Hernias are a hole in something that allows things to poke through that typically shouldn’t.
+Hiatal hernias are located in the diaphragm where the esophagus joins the stomach and they typically cause heartburn and reflux.
+If the hernia just makes you uncomfortable, your doctor will treat it with medications.

 If you reach the point where you need hernia surgery, it’s important to go to a comprehensive hernia center to get the best treatment.
-With expertise in both minimally invasive surgery and large comprehensive surgery, a dedicated hernia center helps ensure the operation is done right the first time, Dr. Rosen says.
+With expertise in both minimally invasive surgery and large comprehensive surgery, a dedicated hernia center helps ensure the operation is done right the first time.

-But once you notice a bulge in your groin that causes discomfort, he suggests patients see a physician.
-“Once you have a hole there, it will never go away on its own,” Dr. Rosen says.
-“Most of these hernias can now be fixed using minimally invasive techniques, with decreased post-op pain, and help folks return to regular activity levels a lot quicker.”
+“Once you have a hole there, it will never go away on its own,” says Dr. Rosen.
+“Most of these hernias can now be fixed using minimally invasive techniques with decreased post-op pain.
+They can help you return to regular activity levels a lot quicker.”

-Ventral hernias, which occur in the abdomen, also exhibit a bulge and pain.
-“Those will not go away, either,” he says.
-“There’s no way to prevent them.”
-Having said that, Dr. Rosen adds, ventral hernias are more common in people who are obese, or who have diabetes or chronic smoking habits.
-“Being in general good health reduces the chances of those kinds of complications,” he says.
+Ventral hernias occur in the abdomen and also exhibit a bulge and pain.
+These will not go away and there’s no way to prevent them.
+These hernias are more common in people who have obesity, diabetes or chronic smoking habits, but being in good health reduces the chances of those complications.